Network tokens

 Each network has a different onboarding process, requiring a different set of information.
 Payrails handles this complexity and provides a network-agnostic onboarding process to its merchants.
 All the merchant has to do is decide which networks to provision network tokens and get onboarded to the networks via the Payrails Portal by providing the network-specific information that needs to be submitted.

-You can also set up rules custom to your business.
 Payrails helps its merchants identify the optimal rules according to their business performance and goals.
-Cost, authorization rate, and user experience are the three most important aspects that have to be optimized here.
+Cost, authorization rate, and user experience are the three most important aspects that will potentially be optimized.
+You can configure a default behavior if you want to use network tokens in every authorization request to Payrails or choose Payrails smart logic to decide it for each request.

-Integration Type | Scope | Integration Effort | PCI DSS Scope |
+Integration Model | Scope | Integration Effort | PCI DSS Scope |

 ---|---|---|---|

-Payrails as Payment Orchestrator | Setup as many provider connections as needed via Payrails, Process payments with those PSPs via a single PSP-agnostic API, Optimize the authorization by leveraging multiple token types during the authorization (Vault token, Network token, provider-specific token, etc.). | High | Low |
+Tokenization as part of payment orchestration | Setup as many provider connections as needed via Payrails, Process payments with those PSPs via a single PSP-agnostic API, Optimize the authorization by leveraging multiple token types during the authorization (Vault token, Network token, provider-specific token, etc.). | High | Lowest |

-Payrails as Network Token Service Aggregator | Keep your existing provider integrations on your platform as is, Use Payrails to provision a network token on your behalf using any network you choose.
-Receive the network token and the cryptogram from Payrails and send those sensitive data to the provider from your platform. | Low | High |
+Network token gateway solution | Keep your existing provider integrations on your platform as is, Use Payrails to provision a network token on your behalf using any network you choose.
+Receive the network token and the cryptogram from Payrails and send those sensitive data to the provider from your platform. | Low | Highest |